symfony/symfony-docs/book/http_fundamentals.rst

 The goal of the framework is to integrate many independent tools in order to provide a consistent experience for the developer.
-Even the framework itself is a Symfony2 bundle (i.e. a plugin) that can be configured or replaced entirely.
+Even the framework itself is a Symfony bundle (i.e. a plugin) that can be configured or replaced entirely.

-Symfony2 provides a powerful set of tools for rapidly developing web applications without imposing on your application.
-Normal users can quickly start development by using a Symfony2 distribution, which provides a project skeleton with sensible defaults.
+Symfony provides a powerful set of tools for rapidly developing web applications without imposing on your application.
+Normal users can quickly start development by using a Symfony distribution, which provides a project skeleton with sensible defaults.
 For more advanced users, the sky is the limit.

 .. _`xkcd`: http://xkcd.com/